-Located in the fertile plain of Eordaia, with Mount Askio (Siniatsiko) to the southwest and Mount Vermio to the northeast, the city named after Ptolemy I Soter awaits you.
-The second-largest city in the Kozani Regional Unit and the seat of the Municipality of Eordaia, it has left behind its lignite era and is now a key player in the green transition.
+Located in the fertile plain of Eordaia, between the imposing Askio (Siniatsiko) to the southwest and Mount Vermio to the northeast, lies Ptolemaida, a city named after Ptolemy I Soter.
+The second-largest city in the Regional Unit of Kozani and the seat of the Municipality of Eordaia, Ptolemaida has turned the page on its lignite past and is emerging as a key player in Greece’s green transition.
+You will quickly sense the youthful energy that defines the city.
+Students from the University of Western Macedonia and cadets of the Fire Academy bring vibrancy to everyday life, shaping the lively atmosphere of a city that is constantly evolving.

-You can also explore noteworthy sites and buildings such as the Municipal Library, the Railway Station, the Aqueduct, historically significant churches, and the Varvouteio Municipal Conservatory, all of which reveal the city’s cultural and architectural identity.
-Large parks and green spaces are ideal for walks, jogging, or relaxing with a book, while the central square is the ultimate meeting point for coffee, drinks, strolling, and shopping.
-Ptolemaida loves a celebration, and that is why it offers events all-year round — whether local cultural associations will be reviving customs and festive traditions or a concert or artistic event of any sort will be enriching the city’s cultural life.
+The city also invites exploration through its notable landmarks and public buildings, including the Municipal Library, the Railway Station, the Aqueduct, historically significant churches, and the Varvouteio Municipal Conservatory, all of which reveal the city’s cultural and architectural identity.
+Its spacious parks and green areas provide ideal settings for walks, jogging, or relaxing with a book, while the central square is the ultimate meeting point for coffee, drinks, strolling, and shopping.
+Ptolemaida loves celebration, and that is why it offers events all year round — from cultural associations reviving local customs and traditions to concerts, festivals, and artistic events that bring life and energy to the city throughout the seasons.

 Municipality of Eordaia